mdn/stumptown-content/project-docs/stumptown-writers-guide.md

 An object used to specify static or live samples to include in the page.

-**Note: this does not specify interactive examples, because we'd have to rewrite the live sample system if we wanted to do that.**
+**Note: this does not specify interactive examples, because we'd have to rewrite the interactive example system if we wanted to do that.**

 It is given as an array of paths to directories.
 Each directory contains a single example: